NNPDF/pineko/docs/source/overview/running.rst

 in the final step.

-There are 2 workflows possible, one in which all the steps are performed individually and one that is more automatize.
+There are 2 workflows possible, one in which all the steps are performed individually and one that is more automatized.

 The automatize workflows always assumes that |FONLL| is performed both for charm and bottom effects.